Multivariate density estimation from privatised data: universal consistency and minimax rates: Abstract

 \section{Abstract}

-We revisit the classical problem of nonparametric density estimation, but impose local differential privacy constraints.
-Under such constraints, the original data $X_1,\ldots,X_n$, taking values in $\mathbb{R}^d $, cannot be directly observed, and all estimators are functions of the randomised output of a suitable privacy mechanism.
-The statistician is free to choose the form of the privacy mechanism, and in this work we propose to add Laplace distributed noise to a discretisation of the location of a vector $X_i$.
-Based on these randomised data, we design a novel estimator of the density function, which can be viewed as a privatised version of the well-studied histogram density estimator.
+We revisit the classical problem of nonparametric density estimation but impose local differential privacy constraints.
+Under such constraints, the original multivariate data $X_1,\ldots,X_n \in \mathbb{R}^d $ cannot be directly observed, and all estimators are functions of the randomised output of a suitable privacy mechanism.
+The statistician is free to choose the form of the privacy mechanism, and in this work we propose to add Laplace distributed noise to a discretisation of the location of an observed vector.
+Based on these randomised data, we propose a novel estimator of the density function, which can be viewed as a privatised version of the well-studied histogram density estimator.
 Our theoretical results include universal pointwise consistency and strong universal $L_1$-consistency.
-In addition, a convergence rate over classes of Lipschitz functions is derived, which is complemented by a matching minimax lower bound.
+In addition, a convergence rate for Lipschitz continuous functions is derived, which is complemented by a matching minimax lower bound.
+We illustrate the trade-off between data utility and privacy by means of a small simulation study.